SilkMC/silk/fabrikmc-compose/docs/Module.md

 And that's it, you now have access to the world of Compose in Minecraft.

 You can now have a look at the **UI** package (below) to see custom composable functions provided by fabrikmc-compose.

+## Compose docs

+There are docs at [Android Developer Website](https://developer.android.com/jetpack/compose/documentation) and you can find desktop specific documentation at the [compose-jb](https://github.com/JetBrains/compose-jb) repository.
+Additionally, there is a  [communtiy maintained playground](https://foso.github.io/Jetpack-Compose-Playground/).

 # Package net.axay.fabrik.compose